Master's Programme in Software Engineering and Digital Transformation

 From a practical point of view, this specialisation prepares students for specialist roles or project and team leader positions.

 This specialisation offers a fresh start to those who have previously studied 24 ECTS credits or more in computer science or related disciplines (IT/IS or software engineering) but do not have a Bachelor's degree in that domain.
-The specialisation aims to develop professional skills in this discipline and to provide opportunities for the students to engage in research and develop their research abilities.
+The specialisation aims to develop professional skills in this discipline and to provide opportunities for students to engage in research and develop their research abilities.

 LUT Alumni Poorang Vosough (R&D Software Engineer at Genelec Oy) enjoyed the multicultural environment at LUT and learnt a lot from practically oriented courses like code campsRead Poorang's story